How to Become a Marketing Analyst – A Complete Career Guide

 Marketing Analyst Salary

-Payscale.com puts national average salary for a marketing analyst at $57,000 a year as of May 2021.
-Experience has a positive effect on salary, and certain parts of the country pay more on average than others, such as the metropolitan areas of Los Angeles, San Francisco, Minneapolis, Seattle, and Houston.
-As mentioned earlier, certain skills also translate into higher salaries, including programming knowledge of SQL, project management, business analysis, and strategic marketing.
+Payscale estimates annual bonuses and additional compensation to be between $618 and $8000.
+Experience has a positive effect on salary, and certain parts of the country pay more on average than others, such as the metropolitan areas of San Jose, San Francisco, and Seattle.
+As mentioned earlier, certain skills also translate into higher salaries, including programming knowledge of SQL, project management, business analysis, competitive intelligence, and strategic marketing.
+Find a complete salary guide here.

 Marketing Analyst Job Outlook

 The Bureau of Labor Statistics projects an increase of 18% in the number of marketing analyst jobs from 2019-2029, which is much faster than the average increase of jobs in other fields.
 This surge in jobs is dictated by the rise in big data, and the need to analyze this data and conduct market research across all industries.
 Companies have realized that in order to be competitive, they must engage in market research through data-driven analysis and thus are hiring an increasing number of marketing analysts.

 The role of the market analyst has also changed because of big data.
 Whereas market analysts once relied on time-consuming surveys, they now find ways to automate the research aspect of the role and instead focus on predictive analytics and customer engagement.
 Job prospects are best for those with a master’s degree in market research, marketing, statistics, or business administration.